XAiAgent/XAIAI/README.md

 ## Acknowledgments

 - OpenAI for their DALL-E and Whisper APIs.
-- Solana blockchain for seamless NFT integration.
+- BSC blockchain for seamless NFT integration.
 - The open-source community for providing excellent resources and tools.